rrwick/Basecalling-comparison/README.md

 Here I've plotted the median read identity and median assembly identity for all basecallers – zoomed out on the left, zoomed in on the right.
 The shaded zone is where assembly identity is _worse_ than read identity.
 That should be impossible (unless you've got a _really_ bad assembler).

 This shows how much of each basecaller's error is random vs systematic.
-If a basecaller had the same read and assembly identities (i.e. on the edge of the shaded zone), that would imply that _all_ of its error is systematic and every read is making the same mistakes.
+If a basecaller had the same read and assembly identities (i.e. on the edge of the shaded zone), that would imply that _all_ its error is systematic and every read is making the same mistakes.
 Thankfully, assembly identities are nowhere near that low.
 Conversely, if a basecaller had an assembly identity of 100%, that would imply a there was very little systematic error so all problems could be ironed out in the consensus.

 You might expect that a basecaller's read and assembly identities would be tightly correlated: low-identity reads produce low-identity assemblies and vice versa.
-That is mostly the case, with Albacore v0.9.1 being the most obvious exception.
+That is mostly the case, with Albacore v0.9.1 being the strongest exception.
 This suggests that while Albacore v0.9.1 produces reads with a large amount of total error, they have comparatively low systematic error.